 Volunteers come and go, but typically you will be living with 2-8 other volunteers at any given time.

 In addition to other volunteers, you will live amongst the permanent charity staff and members of the local community.

 The charity and community are based in the rural region of Mpumalanga, surrounded by world class wildlife and natural wonders you can explore on off days.

 What will you be doing?

 How to book

-Contact us via email or through our contact page with your preferred dates and duration.
+Contact us via email or through our contact page, and let us know your preferred dates and trip duration.